-Note that the frequencies for noise parameters and network parameters need not match.
+The frequencies for noise parameters and network parameters need not match.
 The only requirement is that the first noise parameter frequency be less than or equal to the highest network parameter frequency.
-For Version 1.0 files, this allows the file processor to determine where the network parameters end and the noise parameters begin.
-For Version 2.0 files, the [Number of Frequencies] keyword specifies, the size of the network parameter data expected before any noise parameters begin.
-As with network parameter data, all noise parameter data shall be arranged in increasing order of frequency
+For Version 1.0 and Version 1.1 files, this allows the file processor to determine where the network parameters end and the noise parameters begin.
+For Version 2.0 and Version 2.1 files, the [Number of Frequencies] keyword specifies, the size of the network parameter data expected before any noise parameters begin.
+As with network parameter data, all noise parameter data shall be arranged in increasing order of frequency.